Ray tracing stole the show from Nvidia’s new RTX graphics cards

 All told, we’re most excited about how ray tracing and RTX will impact the future of video games.

-As it stands, there are currently only 11 games that currently support Nvidia’s ray tracing rendering technique, including Assetto Corsa Competizione, Atomic Heart, Battlefield V, Control, Enlisted, Justice, JX3, MechWarrior 5: Mercenaries, Metro Exodus, ProjectDH and Shadow of the Tomb Raider.
+As it stands, there are currently only 21 games that promise to support Nvidia’s ray tracing rendering technique.
+Some of these titles are Assetto Corsa Competizione, Atomic Heart, Battlefield V, Control, Enlisted, Justice, JX3, MechWarrior 5: Mercenaries, Metro Exodus, ProjectDH and Shadow of the Tomb Raider.

 It’s more than likely that more and more games will add support, so we can only hope that Intel and AMD will jump on the bandwagon to help make ray tracing an industry standard that much faster.